BestTimesToVisit.com Logo

 safety

-Inform someone of your hiking plans, especially if you're venturing out solo or on less-trafficked trails.
-Download offline maps of the Picos de Europa National Park using apps like Maps.me or AllTrails, as mobile signal can be unreliable.
-Carry a basic first-aid kit and plenty of water, even for shorter walks.
+Inform someone of your hiking plans, especially if venturing on longer or more remote trails.
+Download offline maps using apps like Maps.me or AllTrails, as mobile signal can be unreliable.
+Always check the weather forecast before setting out – conditions can change rapidly in the mountains.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.